djrobinson/noise/README.md

 **Outsider:** Any node with that only has one-way interaction with the network.

 **Public:** The entire universe of unconnected nodes who could potentially have a one-way interaction your network.

+**Ethos:** Ethos is the unknown.
+It is ultimately what we are solving for, yet as soon as we have solved for it

 ### Abstract